nycjv321/nycjv321.github.io/_posts/2020-01-07-ws-of-testing.md

 ## Background

 Often when inheriting code, as I often tend to do, the first I check for is test coverage.
 This may be a strange place to look.
-But I've found that you will find out really quickly the quality of the code base by inspecting the tests.
+But I've found that you will find out really quickly determine the quality of the code base by inspecting the tests. _Things randomly break in production_ -> _No Tests_.
+What if there were tests?
+What if we went back and added tests for bugs?
+Do those things break again?

 Well-written tests help developers drive architecture choices of their systems or reasonably justify them :).
 Tests also provide future contributors a sense of security that their changes didn't break an existing feature.

 I tend to appreciate well designed systems and being able to accurately describe how my changes affect the system.
 Having these things provide me a sense of comfort.
-I want to feel comfortable making changes and I want to work in and contribute to code in a well designed system with a good foundation.
+I want to feel comfortable making changes.
+Also I don't like 🐛s. 🐛s annoy customers and cost money.

+## The Many Ws of Testing

 I'm going to assume you are a naturally curious person and question everything.
 Hopefully you ask questions about your systems and their tests.

-## The Many Ws of Testing

-As a part of anything I do or am asked to do, when considering tests I always try to ask the 5 ws Who, What, When, Where, Why.
+I probobly not as curious as you.
+But sometimes when considering tests I always try to think about the 5 ws Who, What, When, Where, Why.
 And no not only 5 questions:

 * Why do we need to write tests?
 (The most important question is why!)
 * Who am are my tests about (the user persona)?